omarsar/machine_learning_fundamentals/README.md

 ### Regularization

+* In logistic regression, there are three ways that an algorithm might try to fit the data.
+Two of these fits are undesired (Underfitting and Overfitting).

+* **Underfitting** is when a straight line fitted on the data causing the model to have **high bias**, unable to fit the training set well.

 * **Overfitting:** If we have too many features, the learned hypothesis may fit the training set very well, but fail to generalize to new examples or the test data.
+This is also referred to as a model with **high variance**.